Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

 Almost all patients undergoing radiation to the abdomen, pelvis, or rectum will show signs of acute enteritis.
-Injuries clinically evident during the first course of radiation and up to 8 weeks later are considered acute.[
+Injuries are clinically evident during or within 3 months after irradiation, with the greatest prevalence during the fourth and fifth weeks.[

 In general, the higher the daily and total dose delivered to the normal bowel and the greater the volume of normal bowel treated, the greater the risk of radiation enteritis.
 In addition, the individual patient variables listed above can decrease vascular flow to the bowel wall and impair bowel motility, increasing the chance of radiation injury.